mkarthick19/Agoda-Compression/README.md

 # Compression:

-In the compression input request, maximum compressed size per file is given as input.
-It can be greater than JVM size.

-Hence, to maximize threads for parallel execution satisfying JVM constraints, we calculate MaxCompressedSizeThreshold as follows:

-MaxCompressedSizeThresold = Minimum of { MaxCompressedSizeThresold Input, (JVM Max. allowed memory/Thread_Pool_Size) }

 [Points 1, 2, 3]: The key problem in this challenge is, how do we handle large files and also we should generate compressed less files as possible

 To handle above issues, we perform 2 levels of compression :